Chris Holden

-He is a member of the California Legislative Black Caucus.
-Prior to his election to the Assembly in 2012, Holden was a Mayor and City Councilmember in Pasadena.
+He was a member of the California Legislative Black Caucus.
+Prior to his election to the assembly in 2012, Holden was a mayor and City Councilmember in Pasadena.
 He is the son of longtime Los Angeles politician Nate Holden.
-Holden currently serves as Chairman of the Appropriations Committee, the most powerful position after Speaker.
+Prior to his retirement, Holden served as chairman of the Appropriations Committee, the most powerful position after speaker.

 History

-Prior to being elected to the Assembly, Holden was a member of the Pasadena City Council, and a former Mayor of the city, serving from 1997 to 1999.
-He is the second longest-serving city council member in the city's history, having served since 1989.
+Before he was elected to the assembly, Holden was a member of the Pasadena City Council, and a former mayor of the city, serving from 1997 to 1999.
+Holden is the second longest-serving city council member in the city's history, having served since 1989.

 Holden is an alumnus of Pasadena High School and San Diego State University.
-He first ran for seat 3 of the Pasadena City Council in 1985, but lost narrowly to incumbent Loretta Thompson-Glickman.
-He was elected four years later, and was appointed Mayor in 1997.
-During his term, the City charter was revised to allow for open election of the mayor.
-However, in the first citywide mayoral election, Holden was defeated by former Councilmember and former Pasadena Mayor Bill Bogaard.
+He first ran for seat 3 of the Pasadena City Council in 1985 but lost narrowly to incumbent Loretta Thompson-Glickman.
+He was elected four years later and was appointed mayor in 1997.
+During his term, the city charter was revised to allow for open election of the mayor.
+However, in the first citywide mayoral election, Holden was defeated by former Councilmember and former Pasadena mayor Bill Bogaard.

-Holden previously served as the Assembly Majority Floor Leader.
+Holden previously served as the assembly majority floor leader.

+Holden is a member of the California Legislative Progressive Caucus.

 Electoral history

-2014 California State Assembly

-In 2014, Holden was reelected to the Assembly with 59% of the vote.
-Nathaniel Tsai, the 18-year-old challenger to Holden, finished with 41% of the vote.